-Termite control is an important step in home ownership.
-These insects are capable of eating through wood of all kinds if the wood is not properly treated.
-This activity causes the wood to become weak and cause the walls, floors and some foundations to crumble.
+Termite control is an important step in homeownership.
+These insects are capable of eating through all kinds of wood if the wood is not properly treated.
+This activity causes the wood to become weak and cause the walls, floors, and some foundations to crumble.
 There are several ways that a homeowner can control an infestation of termites.

 Using a liquid to kill termites is one of the oldest ways to control them.
 It is also one of the fastest.
 These liquid control methods create a barrier in the home using chemicals that prevent termites from entering and then colonizing the home.
 A pest control professional should be called to apply this method.
 The company will spray in key areas of the home as well as outside the home.